 I’ve published sixteen books over the last twenty years including the highly successful and well-regarded Queer: A Graphic History, and Rewriting the Rules (now in its second edition).
 I primarily write in the self-help and non-fiction genres for a general audience.
-I also sometimes write for therapists and other practitioners specifically.
+I also sometimes write for therapists and other practitioners specifically, and I write some comics and fiction.

 The topics that I write on include love, sex, and gender, particularly Gender, Sexual and Relationship Diversity (GSRD) including bi, trans, non-binary gender, kink, and non-monogamy/polyamory.
 I also write on mental health, self-care, counselling/therapy, mindfulness, and related topics.